-If a patient had capacity and understood the five-day holding period when he executed the voluntary admission form, then there would be less need to protect his change of mind.
+If a patient had capacity and understood the 5-day holding period when he executed the voluntary admission form, then there would be less need to protect his change of mind.
 Under my proposal, however, an incapacitated patient could be admitted on a "voluntary" basis through the consent of a surrogate.
-Such a patient almost certainly had no understanding of the five-day period.
-Should the patient regain capacity, five days is much too long to wait for release.
-A patient admitted by a surrogate should have the right to a second opinion within twenty-four hours as to capacity and the appropriateness of hospitalization.
-The second opinion should come from a health-care professional not involved in, or under the supervision of anyone who is involved in, the patient's treatment.
+Such a patient almost certainly had no understanding of the 5-day period.
+Should the patient become capacitated, 5 days is much too long to wait for release.
+A patient admitted by a surrogate should have the right to a second opinion within 24 hours as to capacity and the appropriateness of hospitalization.
+The second opinion should come from a health care professional not involved in the patient's treatment and not under the supervision of anyone who is.
 If this professional finds capacity or release otherwise appropriate, the facility should be required immediately either to release the patient or to start involuntary admission proceedings.